xjsender/haoide/README.md

 + If component is useless and you want to delete it from server, click ```SublimeApex > Delete From Server```

 ## New Component #
-Press ```Ctrl+Alt+N``` or click ```SublimeApex > New Component``` to invoke the input panel, and then input the new component info according to guide as below
+Press ```Ctrl+Alt+N``` or click ```SublimeApex > New Component``` to invoke the choose the template you want to use, and then input the component name and sobject name follow below guide, after new component is created, the new component with predefined body will be open in the new view, if created failed, the console will be open with the error message and new component will not be created.
 ```
-1. Create new trigger: Trigger-Name.trigger, Sobject-Name
+1. Create new trigger: Trigger-Name, Sobject-Name
-2. Create new class: Class-Name.cls
+2. Create new class: Class-Name
-3. Create new component: Component-Name.component
+3. Create new component: Component-Name
-4. Create new Page: Page-Name.page
+4. Create new Page: Page-Name
 ```

 ## Create Debug Log